 Tess blinked, mouth seemingly full of sand.
 Unable to speak, she simply took his hand in her own and gave a robotic shake.
 Undeterred, Brendan immediately delved into a spiel on Pokemon, his upcoming journey in the Pokemon tourney, and all the research he planned on doing for his father while out on the road.

 Meanwhile, Tess listened in complete shock and silence.
-It seemed everyone here was starved for human contact, she reasoned with herself.
-They were so starved that they welcomed strangers in there home, gave their whole life stories so willingly, and didn’t even question where this strange girl had come from.
+It seemed everyone here was starved for human contact; she reasoned with herself.
+They were so starved that they welcomed strangers in their home, gave their whole life stories so willingly, and didn’t even question where this strange girl had come from.
 It was beyond Tess’s comprehension.
-The weirdness of it all only increased when Brendan ended their conversation, promising to help her catch her own Pokemon before skirting around her and heading upstairs.
+The weirdness of it all only increased when Brendan ended their conversation, promising to help her catch her Pokemon before skirting around her and heading upstairs.

 From what Tess knew of the Hoenn region, and that wasn’t much, the only way out of her new town was Route 101.
-Looking toward where the voice had come, there, between the walls of trees was an opening and a rugged path.
+Looking toward where the voice had come, there, between the walls of trees, was an opening with a rugged path.
 Next to the clearing of trees was a sign:

 As Tess stood there, there was another yell, and what sounded like a frustrated Pokemon of some kind.
-Though she knew it was probably best not to enter a route without some kind of guide, if there was a person there, it sounded like they needed help.
-Even as she chastised herself internally, without much more though, Tess ran toward the route.
+Though she knew it was probably best not to enter a route without some sort of guide, if there was a person there, it sounded like they needed help.
+Even as she chastised herself internally, without much more thought, Tess ran into the route.